Steve Cannon (writer): A Gathering of Tribes

-In 1990, Cannon was visiting the Nuyorican Poet's Cafe with Hammons when he was inspired to create A Gathering of the Tribes first as a literary magazine to document the vibrant culture that was happening in the Lower East Side.
+In 1990, Cannon was visiting the Nuyorican Poet's Cafe with Hammons when he was inspired to create A Gathering of the Tribes first as a literary magazine to document the vibrant culture that was happening on the Lower East Side.
 The first issue was published with less than 1000 copies in 1991 on a Xerox machine.

 By 1993, Tribes quickly grew into a salon and non-profit multi-cultural interdisciplinary arts organization run from his home in the New York City borough of Manhattan's East Village neighborhood.
 Cannon wanted it to be a multicultural, multigenerational space for both local and traveling art lovers.
 The collective also hosted a gallery and performance space where numerous exhibitions and concerts have taken place, supporting and inspiring many notable artists and musicians such as the Sun Ra Arkestra (1995), David Henderson, Chavisa Woods, John Farris, Bob Holman, Ishmael Reed, Billy Bang, Diane Burns, Max Blagg, and David Hammons.

 One of Cannon's exhibitions at Tribes Gallery that he titled Exquisite Poop was inspired by his relationship with visual art as a blind person.
 A painter included in the exhibition would describe a piece to participating writers, who would then describe the painting for a different painter who would in turn paint it.

 In April 2014, both the organization and Cannon were forced to relocate and the gallery permanently shut when the occupancy agreement they had with the woman to whom the building had previously been sold, Lorraine Zhang, ended.
 Simultaneously, a wall that retained some of an art-piece by David Hammons (which had previously been sold to an art collector after having been reproduced and the originality of the object transferred) was removed and relocated by the organization, being replaced by another minus the pedigree adornment.

 Tribes magazine began publishing online and Cannon published an anthology in hard copy in 2017.